 Logan House Garden opened to the public in 2002.
 With its rolling lawns and woodlands, planted with ancient and unusual trees and shrubs, this garden is perfect for a tranquil walk and is particularly colourful in spring and early summer when wonderful rhododendrons are in bloom.
 Many of the azaleas in the garden are in infancy, but the fragrance of the older R.luteum is unmistakeable.
 The garden is also home to 21 champion trees.

-The gardens of the Rhins of Galloway can all be accessed using Scotland’s Garden Route Garden Passport, giving 10% off entrance fees.
+More information about the gardens of the Rhins of Galloway can be accessed by visiting Scotland’s Garden Route.

 Visit our gallery for more stunning photographs of the gardens in the Rhins of Galloway.

 The Rhins of Galloway boasts 50 miles of coastline, with many sandy bays, rocky shores and breathtaking coastal features to explore.
 The east of the peninsula is home to long stretches of pristine sand, while cliffs and sandy bays dominate the west.
 Many pretty ports hug this delightful coastline, including Port Logan and Drummore.